bodzaital/btif/docs/btng/root.md

 # BTNG

-BTNG is a scaffolding tool, written in C# and .NET 5, used to generate the necessary files for a project.
-As of now, the project files are generated from embedded resources within the executable, but later, the latest version will be downloaded from the repository.
+BTNG is a scaffolding tool, written in C# and .NET 6.
+It can create and manage projects and scenes.